Al-Qudayriyya

 Al-Qudayriyya (القديرية) was a Palestinian Arab village in the Safad Subdistrict.
-It was depopulated during the 1947–1948 Civil War in Mandatory Palestine on May 4, 1948, by the Haganah and the Palmach's First Battalion of Operation Matate, a sub-operation of Operation Yiftach.
-It was located 6.5 km south of Safad, situated 1 km east of Wadi al-'Amud.
+On May 4, 1948 during the 1947–1948 Civil War in Mandatory Palestine, it was depopulated by the Haganah and the Palmach's First Battalion in Operation Matateh, a sub-operation of Operation Yiftach.
+It was located 6.5 km south of Safad and 1 km east of Wadi al-'Amud.

 History

 In 1881, the PEF's Survey of Western Palestine described nearby Kh. en Nueiriyeh as having "heaps of drafted masonry on the top of terraced hill, with a rock-cut well and three rock-cut wine-presses".
 According to Khalidi, these were remains of Roman and Byzantine eras.

 British Mandate era

-In the 1922 census of Palestine, Qudairiyeh had a population of 194; all Muslim, decreasing in the 1931 census to 72, still all Muslims, in a total of 14 houses.
+In the 1922 census of Palestine, Qudairiyeh had a population of 194; all Muslims, falling to 72 in the 1931 census in a total of 14 houses.

 In the 1945 statistics, the population was 390 Muslims, with a total of 12,487 dunams of land, according to an official land and population survey.
-Of this, 2,029 dunums were used for cereals, while 10,458 dunams were non-cultivable area.
+Of this, 2,029 dunams were used for cereals, while 10,458 dunams were non-cultivable area.

-The village had a shrine for a local sage known as al-Shaykh al-Rumi and the Khirbat al-Nuwayriyya is located in the village.
+The village had a shrine for a local sage known as al-Shaykh al-Rumi; Khirbat al-Nuwayriyya was also located there.